scikit-portfolio/scikit-portfolio/docs/efficient_frontier.md

 MinimumVolatility(returns_data=True).fit(returns).predict(prices)
 ```

-Altenatively, one can modify the risk estimator.
-Rather than the `SampleCovariance`, other covariance estimators can be chosen, such as the weighted exponential moving average of covariance `CovarianceExp` (see the [returns and risk estimators section](returns.md#):
+Alternatively, one can modify the risk estimator.
+Rather than the `SampleCovariance`, other covariance estimators can be chosen, such as the weighted exponential removmoving average of covariance `CovarianceExp` (see the [returns and risk estimators section](returns.md#)):

 ```python
 from skportfolio import CovarianceExp